cs10/fa25/syllabus.md

 1. Nahee's Lab on Monday and Wednesday from 3 to 5PM in Barker Hall, Room 101
 2. Marius's Lab on Monday and Wednesday from 8 to 10PM in Soda Hall, Room 438

 <b>Attendance to lab sections are required and part of your grade.</b> You can miss up to 5 lab sections without penalty so you do not need to inform us when you cannot attend lab.
 If there are extenuating circumstances which cause you to miss more than 5 lab sections (like prolonged sickness, family emergencies, etc.) then you should visit Support OH.
 Please note, the 5 "skip days" for lab sections only applies to attendance.
 You are still required to complete and submit the lab assignment.
-Lab attendance will be tracked through a Google form.
+Lab attendance will be tracked through iClicker.

 If you cannot attend a lab section for a particular day or in general for the semester, then you can earn lab attendance credit through submitting the lab assignment early.
 So if you either cannot reguarly attend lab, or if you miss a day, the lab will be due earlier.
 For example, if Lab X is due on Wednesday at 23:59PM, but you did not attend lab in-person; then, the deadline for you to submit Lab X is Wednesday at 3PM (the time before the lab section).
 There will be no lab attendance grade for Lab-1.